azusalad/mangapdf/README.md

 ### Example Usage
 Input:
 ```
-python main.py -i path/to/MangaRootFolder -o path/to/MangaOut
+python main.py -i path/to/MangaRootFolder -o path/to/MangaOut --title "My Favorite Manga!" --author "Author's name"
 ```
 Output:
 ```
-Starting conversion: path/to/MangaRootFolder -> path/to/MangaOut/MangaOut.pdf
+Starting conversion: path/to/MangaRootFolder -> path/to/MangaOut/My Favorite Manga!.pdf
 100%|███████████████████████| 3/3 [00:00<00:00,  4.20it/s]
 Your manga is done!
-The path is path/to/MangaOut/MangaOut.pdf
+The path is path/to/MangaOut/My Favorite Manga!.pdf
 ```